GoogleCloudPlatform/anthos-samples/anthos-bm-gcp-terraform/docs/one_click_install.md

-## One click install
+## All in one install

-This guide supplements the [quickstart guide](quickstart.md) for installing Anthos on bare metal.
+This guide is an alternative to the [quickstart guide](quickstart.md) for installing Anthos on bare metal.
 The quickstart is split into two phases to ensure that the readers can clearly distinguish between the two important steps required for the installation: ***Setting up the GCE VMs to emulate a bare metal environment*** and ***Installing Anthos on bare metal